John Tenaglia: Early years

 John F. Tenaglia was born in South Philadelphia, February 5, 1964, to parents Frank (Francesco) and Dorothy (nee Cavella).
-Born into an Italian-American family, where culture was an imbedded guide for life.
+Being up in an Italian-American family, where culture served as a constant guidance.
 Especially in education, culinary and musical arts, with firm religious aspects.
 At age 8 John started violin lessons with the famed violinist and conductor Joseph Primavera of the Philadelphia Orchestra and founder of the Philadelphia Youth Orchestra.
 Young John had little to no interest in the instrument.
 In 1978, The Tenaglia Family was invited to a performance of Puccini's Madama Butterfly being presented at the Forum Theater in South Philadelphia.
 The person singing Pinkerton that night was renowned tenor Frank Munafo (a graduate of the Curtis Institute of Music).
 John was so inspired by Munafo's singing, he instantly knew this is what he wanted to do for the rest of his life.
 Mr. Tenaglia was quoted saying; "I felt that Frank Munafo was singing directly to me, even though there were hundreds in the audience!"
 Having minimal musical training at this age and limited knowledge of opera, the young man instinctively started listening to recordings found in his families house of Mario Lanza, Mario Del Monaco, Beniamino Gigli and Richard Tucker.
 This also encouraged him to join local church choirs where he could learn more about the art of singing.
 Inevitably, for the 13-year-old, nature took its course and John was no longer able to imitate these wonderful tenors.
 Dejected, he thought he'd never be able to sing like his idol Frank Munafo.
 His church choir director told him he should start singing in the baritone and bass sections.
 As John entered junior high he became a member of the choir at Thomas Junior High School.
 This is where Mr. Tenaglia met his soon-to-be mentor William Yeats.
 Mr. Yeats was also a renowned tenor (a graduate of Indiana University and Curtis Institute of Music) and the choir director at South Philadelphia High School.
 Mr. Yeats, would go around to all the local junior high schools to recruit talent for his high school choir.
 Mr. Yeats recognized talent in Mr. Tenaglia but said nothing to the youngster until he officially became a student of the famous South Philadelphia High School.
 John had no idea of the background and caliber of his teacher.
 One afternoon as John was on his way to his next class, when he heard what he thought was a recording playing of Che gelida mania from La Bohème.
 As John looked into the room from where the music was coming, here it was William Yeats accompanying himself and singing the aria in preparation for an upcoming concert.
 Tenaglia quietly snuck in the room.
 Standing there, listening as Mr. Yeats continued to sing the aria as tears ran down the face of the young student, stunned from the sheer beauty of Mr. Yeats's singing.
 John moved to find a comfortable standing position as a book fell off the desk behind him.
 Mr. Yeats turned around startled, yelled at him and said; "what are you doing in here?!
 You're Not Supposed to be in here!!"
 Tenaglia's answer was; "why are you singing that, you're not Italian!"
 They both looked at each other and instantly broke into laughter.
 That is the moment their father, son relationship began.
 Mr. Yeats explained to John, that he had a talent.
 So he offered him a deal.
 "If John promised to take music seriously and pursue it as his career, he in turn offered him free voice lessons every day after school for his remaining time at South Philadelphia High School all free of charge!"
 There was one catch, Tenaglia had to promise him, that one day he would also give back this service to a young promising student.